m-grohs/MangaNav/readme.md

 > [!WARNING]
-> This Extension is a WIP and is non Functional
+> v0.1.0 has been released and is working.
+> Use this Extension at your own risk.
+(Not like something bad will happen)

 ### MANav Browser Extension